Four-country talks on Taliban to begin in Pakistan

 The insurgents, who are fighting to restore strict Islamic rule in place before the group was ousted from power in 2001, are split on whether to participate in any future talks.

-Some elements within the Taliban have signaled they may be willing to send negotiators at some point, but other factions remain opposed to any form of negotiation with Kabul.
+Some elements within the Taliban have signalled they may be willing to send negotiators at some point, but other factions remain opposed to any form of negotiation with Kabul.

 Afghanistan suffered one of its bloodiest years on record in 2015.
 The number of civilians killed is expected to have surpassed the record high of more than 3,180 Afghan civilians killed in 2014, the United Nations said, which brought the number killed since 2009 to more than 17,000.